 chronyd to ignore the

 server for being too inaccurate.
 The

-sources command may show a valid
+sources command might show a valid

 measurement, but the server is not selected for synchronisation.
 You can check